Thenmozhi-Palanisamy/EX.7-IMPLEMENTATION-OF-SYSTEM-CALLS-READ-WRITE-FORK-OPEN-CLOSE/README.md

 cnt: length of buffer

-5.write: Writes cnt bytes from buf to the file or socket associated with fd. cnt should not begreater than INT_MAX (defined in the limits.h header file).
+5. write: Writes cnt bytes from buf to the file or socket associated with fd. cnt should not begreater than INT_MAX (defined in the limits.h header file).
 If cnt is zero, write()simply returns 0without

 attempting any other action.